V1p3rL0rd/linux_security_config/README.md

 # Linux Security Configuration Scripts

 This repository contains scripts for automating basic security configuration in Linux systems.
-The scripts are designed for Ubuntu and RHEL (Red Hat Enterprise Linux) and include essential security measures recommended for server systems.
+The scripts are designed for Ubuntu, RHEL (Red Hat Enterprise Linux) and AlmaLinux and include essential security measures recommended for server systems.

 ## Features